-- Use a range of mathematical methods and techniques reflected in higher tier GCSE mathematics5 to find solutions to mathematical and non-mathematical problems.
-This includes elements content for more highly attaining students highlighted in bold. - We expect techniques and methods to reflect a range of GCSE content areas, so these should be drawn from at least four of: Number; Algebra; Ratio, Proportion and rates of change; Geometry and measure; Probability; and Statistics.
+- Use a range of mathematical methods and techniques reflected in higher tier GCSE mathematics to find solutions to mathematical and non-mathematical problems.
+This includes elements content for more highly attaining students highlighted in bold. - We expect techniques and methods to reflect a range of GCSE content areas, so these should be drawn from at least four of: Number; Algebra; Ratio, Proportion and rates of change; Geometry and measure; Probability; and Statistics. - This is not a broad 'recap' of GCSE content the focus should be on a set of a carefully selected and challenging methods and techniques that make sense in the context of qualification purpose. - It is assumed that students will already have confidence and competence in the content presented in standard type within GCSE mathematics criteria.